easonmath/easonmath.github.io/_pages/other_things.md

 <ul>
     <li>I studied electrical engineering at a vocational high school (similar to Germany's Berufsfachschule) for a year.
 I switched to a regular high school because I kept causing short circuits in the lab.
 But it was a super funny year, I made many long-term friends there, and the number in my email address is my student ID there.</li>
-    <li>Due to the broken circuit between my brain and my hands, I later foscused on purely theoretical subjects.</li>
+    <li>Due to the broken circuit between my brain and my hands, I later focused on purely theoretical subjects.</li>
     <li>I come from <a href="https://en.wikipedia.org/wiki/Keelung">Keelung</a>, which is also known as the "city of rain."
-There is a joke that people from Keelung would always carry an umbrella.
+There is a joke that people from Keelung always carry an umbrella.
 Well, this is true for me, so if anyone is caught in unexpected rain, one can just find me first.</li>
 </ul>

 </details>